Netanyahu claims Iranians lied about nukes

 The Iran nuclear deal, formally known as the Joint Comprehensive Plan of Action, offered Tehran billions of dollars in sanctions relief in exchange for agreeing to curb its nuclear program.

-While there is broad consensus that Iran is abiding by the agreement with the U.S., Russia, China and three European powers, Israel has have long opposed the pact, which was one of the main foreign policy achievements of the Obama administration.
+While there is broad consensus that Iran is abiding by the agreement — reached with the U.S., Russia, China, the U.K., France, Germany and the European Union — Israel has long opposed the pact, which was one of the main foreign policy achievements of the Obama administration.

 The Jewish state says the deal has not curbed Iran’s wider aggression, such as its support for Hezbollah — a powerful Lebanese militia and political group — and its role in conflicts in Syria, Yemen, Iraq and Bahrain.